-There is an opportunity for conservation and WASH practitioners to share their expertise and work together to develop sustainable sanitation solutions that protect humans, ecosystems, and natural resources.
-Marine managers have a role to play in communicating their knowledge of ocean ecosystems and how they are impaired by sewage pollution.
+There is an opportunity for conservation and Water, Sanitation, and Hygiene (WASH) practitioners to share their expertise and work together to develop sustainable sanitation solutions that protect humans, ecosystems, and natural resources.
+Marine managers have a role to play in communicating their knowledge of ocean ecosystems and how they are impaired by wastewater pollution.
 This understanding is essential for developing solutions that address threats to marine life as well as human health.
 Manager insight and cross-sector collaboration will contribute to field-ready monitoring tools and strategies to prevent ocean degradation.
-The more people (from different disciplines) talk about sewage pollution, the more inclined government officials and policymakers may be to support sewage-mitigating strategies.
+With greater diversity in sectors raising the issue of wastewater pollution, government officials and policymakers may be more motivated to support wastewater pollution-mitigating strategies.

 Another important collaboration is within local communities.
-Engaging local stakeholders to be a part of the process to identify sewage problems and implement solutions helps them see the problems first-hand and serve as champions to communicate findings and build support and participation in solutions.
+Engaging local stakeholders to be a part of the process to identify wastewater management challenges and implement solutions helps them see the problems first-hand and serve as champions to communicate findings and build support and participation in solutions.
 It also provides managers and scientists much needed support on-the-ground and can facilitate partnerships with universities, NGOs, government agencies, and local researchers.
-See this case study on the creation of Work 4 Water, a consortium of partners developed to create jobs and address sewage pollution through acceleration of the replacement of cesspools in the State of Hawaii.
+See this case study on the creation of Work 4 Water, a consortium of partners developed to create jobs and address wastewater pollution through acceleration of the replacement of cesspools in the State of Hawaii.

 Technology options and implementation methods have historically focused on waste collection, containment, and treatment.
-However, successful and sustainable sanitary solutions require understanding of the community served, from behavior patterns, to resource availability, to cultural acceptance.
-There is no one-size-fits-all solution; sanitation solutions need to be tailored to each location or community.
+However, successful and sustainable sanitation solutions require understanding of the community served, from behavior patterns, to resource availability, to cultural acceptance.
+There is no one-size-fits-all solution; sanitation solutions need to be tailored to each community.

 The next challenge is building support or participation in implementing the sanitation solution.
 To achieve this, managers can begin by identifying who to convince or motivate to take action.
-For the example of implementing a cesspool removal program, two key audiences could include: 1) local policymakers who will need to allocate funds for cesspool removal, and 2) coastal home owners who will need to apply for a rebate program to cover costs of removing cesspools.
-Motivating people to take action does not happen quickly and requires careful planning and strategic communication.
+For example, a cesspool removal program could include two key audiences: 1) local policymakers who will need to allocate funds for cesspool removal; and 2) coastal home owners who will need to apply for a rebate program to cover costs of removing cesspools.
+Motivating people to act does not happen quickly and requires careful planning and strategic communication.

 Strategic communication is the purposeful use of communication to achieve a specific goal or outcome.
 It is about getting the right message to the right person (or audience) at the right time through the right channel to achieve a goal.

-Explore the guide for examples of communication tactics to get your audience’s attention and motivate them to act.
-Many of the ideas shared are directly applicable to mitigating sewage pollution efforts.
-A communication tactic not included in the guide that is relevant to this topic, is using data to draw attention to sewage pollution.
-An example of this is the Pacific Islands Ocean Observing System (PacIOOS), a data visualization tool that allows practitioners to connect quantifiable measures of water quality with reef conditions and qualitative observations over time.
-The opens in a new windowOcean Tipping Points tool coherently presents this data as well as findings about reef conditions, and can be used as a model for data science and ocean monitoring elsewhere.
+Explore the guide for examples of communication tactics to get the attention of your target audience and motivate them to act.
+Many of the ideas shared are directly applicable to mitigating wastewater pollution efforts.
+A communication tactic not included in the guide that is relevant to this topic, is using data to draw attention to wastewater pollution.
+An example of this is a data visualization tool from the Pacific Islands Ocean Observing System (PacIOOS) that allows practitioners to connect quantifiable measures of water quality with reef conditions and qualitative observations over time.
+The tool coherently presents these data as well as findings about reef conditions, and can be used as a model for data science and ocean monitoring elsewhere.
+The opens in a new windowOcean Tipping Points tool coherently presents these data as well as findings about reef conditions, and can be used as a model for data science and ocean monitoring elsewhere.

 Sustainable Development Goals (SDGs)

-To increase support and resources for sewage mitigation from government officials, policymakers, and other high-level audiences, an effective communication strategy may involve showcasing how ocean sewage pollution intersects with the United Nations (UN) Sustainable Development Goals (SDGs).
+To increase support and resources for wastewater pollution mitigation from government officials, policymakers, and other high-level audiences, an effective communication strategy may involve showcasing how ocean wastewater pollution intersects with and supports many of the United Nations (UN) Sustainable Development Goals (SDGs).

 Africa Biodiversity Collaborative Group (ABCG), which includes IRC, Conservation International, and the Jane Goodall Institute, developed a opens in a new windowFreshwater Conservation and WASH Advocacy Strategy Workshop Facilitator’s Guide.
 This guide prepares facilitators to lead a workshop that provides foundational understanding about the need for integrated WASH and water conservation efforts and introduces strategies for engaging with decision makers to generate policy change.
 The intent of the guide and workshop is to raise awareness and inspire advocacy in communities to support policy programing to promote WASH and water conservation solutions.